saltedcoffii/gnome-backgrounds-macos/README.md

 ### Other Linux distributions

 This package should theoretically work on any Linux distribution with GNOME installed.
 If you'd like support added for your distribution, please open a [new issue](https://github.com/saltedcoffii/gnome-backgrounds-macos/issues/), after ensuring that nobody else has already requested that distro.
 If you are a maintainer for a distribution, please don't hesitate to add this package!
+Alternatively, build and install from the source directly (see below).

+## Usage

+After installation, open up the GNOME settings application (aka `gnome-control-center`) and navigate to the Appearance tab.
+The backgrounds should appear, along with the default GNOME backgrounds, assuming they are installed.

 ## Building from source

 Dependencies:
-  - `meson` (v 0.50.0 or above)
+  - `meson` (v0.50.0 or above)
   - `ninja` (or `samurai` linked to `ninja`)
   - `curl`
   - `bash`